ryantbvt/sudoku/README.md

 and inserts a new set of numbers so that it can continue to solve the board.

 If it cannot, the sudoku board isn't solvable

+# instructions (from techwithtim's description)

+Click a box and hit the number on your keybaord to pencil in a number.
+To confirm that value press the ENTER key on that box.
+To delete a pencil in you can click DEL.
+Finally to solve the board press SPACE, sit back and watch the algorithm run.